Robert Venditti: Early life

-Robert Venditti was born in Memorial Hospital and raised in Hollywood, and Pembroke Pines, Florida.
+Robert Venditti was born and raised in Hollywood, Florida, and Pembroke Pines, Florida.
 Though he says he always wanted to be a prose writer, he rarely read comics as a child, but would peruse the comics at the barber shop.

 He later moved to Gainesville to attend the University of Florida where he received a B.A. in Political Science and English.
 After college he worked as a clerk at a law firm in southern Florida with aspirations to practice law, but found that work not to his liking.
 After subsequently worked pumping gas on a fuel truck, he moved to the Port St. John/Titusville area in Brevard County to which his parents had moved, where he attended the University of Central Florida, working at a Borders Books store in Winter Park, while earning his M.A. in Creative Writing.
 In about 2000, while working at Borders, a coworker recommended comics books as reading material to him.
 Though the skeptical Venditti initially thought of comics as solely for children, his reading of Kurt Busiek's Astro City impressed him enough to decide to change his career aspirations from prose to comics.